JuniorDevSingapore/gatsby-workshop/content/wrap-up-gatsby-workshop/index.md

 If you missed it, too bad 🙉 And so we're here again to make it less bad.
 Here's a bit of wrap up of what we did in the workshop.

+In this recap, we'll share more about the imperative knowledge as well as pulling a bunch of resources together so you can refer back to where you'd like to go for your next step.

 ## What is Gatsby

 Gatsby is a static site generator based on React and GraphQL.
 Both libraries bring their elements (?) into Gatsby that comprise of Gatsby's unique strengths: